 Each month, QSA-5 searches the internet for stories about amateur radio in the news.
 As editor of our publication, I merely present these articles and do not take a position regarding their message or content.
-Our first story regards the Amateur Radio operators preparing for emergencies:
+Our first story regards the Amateur Radio operators assisting with the devastation caused by Hurricane Ian: